 There’s a phone in the cell.
 I get three calls and my first is to Victoria Ruiz, my attorney.
 She’s not in.
 I keep calm and leave a message with her secretary.
 Then I call the office.
 My OM, Marc, goes into a full-blown panic.
 “What did you do??
 What should I do?”
 I tell him first to get a grip.
 “I got arrested because I hurt an officer’s feelings.
 But Victoria will be here soon to get me out.
 Just hold it down and I’ll see you sometime this afternoon.”
 I disconnect that call and start to dial Riccardo’s number.
 But I stop myself.
 Do I really want him down here?
 Who knows what level of pissed-offness he’ll bring through that door?
 Same with Desi.
 I can’t risk either one of them.
 I call Belle.
 Oh boy.
 She’s gonna raise big hell when she gets here.
 But coming from a silver-haired white woman?
 They’ll take it.

 I finish my calls and sit on the bench.
 The cell is too small not to eavesdrop on the convo between two chicks sitting just a few feet away.
 I listen for awhile.
 The older one is in for prostitution.
 The other for shoplifting.
 I butt in.
 “How long have you been doing that?”
 I ask.
 The thief blushes.
 “This was only my fourth or fifth time.”
 What an amateur.
 I shoplifted almost every weekend for two whole years without a pinch.
-A third woman is sitting in a corner like a bag of dirty laundry.
+A fourth person is sitting in a corner like a pile of dirty laundry.
 You would never know that it’s a woman.
 She’s so tight and jammed up that I can barely separate her from the dingy beige wall.